ray2day/ray2day/README.md

 **As far learning C# and .NET concerned I am BUSY WITH:**
-- expanding my C# coding skills by reading (internet/books), tutorials, excercises, etc. ...and just programming a lot!</BR>
+- expanding my C# coding skills by doing tutorials, excercises, etc. ...just programming a lot!</BR>
-- learn to develop webapps and -services using the ASP.NET frame work; Razor pages / MVC / with main focus on Blazor (mainly self study)
+- learn to develop webapps and -services using the ASP.NET frame work; Razor pages / MVC / Blazor (self study)
 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
+- getting used even more working with git and GitHub (both using it in Visual Studio as working on the Command Line)
+- learn more about developing RESTful API's and Blazor applications
+- getting even more used working with tools like Postman / Swagger UI
+- learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating
-- reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
+- reading .NET related articles on internet and reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
 - having conversations with professionals in the workfield to help me to choose my path in coding
 - share knowledge with fellow C# and .NET students through Discord
-- getting used even more working with git and GitHub (on command line as with using Visual Studio)
-- learn more about developing RESTful API's and Blazor applications
-- getting used more working with tools like Postman / Swagger UI
-- learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating

 **As far learning C# and .NET concerned I WANT TO / PLANNED TO learn & goals:**
 - improve my C# and ASP.NET skills even more...
 - a new postbachelor education or advanced course C# (ASP.NET web forms, WASM and Blazor)
 - learn the ins- and outs of C# 10, NET 6 and Visual Studio 2022
+- learn more about Entity framework
+- investigate Angular / React framework and view.js
 - want to do an official Scrumm / Agile course

 >> find a great employer where I can have a great job in coding and expand my coding skills